euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     u = UniProt()
     u.get_df(entries)

-Note that the method *get_df* is the function that use Pandas and it returns a dataframe.
+Note that the method *get_df* is the method that uses Pandas; it returns a dataframe.
 One of the column of the data contains the sequence length.
-We can then use a simple module called **fitter** (available on PyPi) that fits the distribution to SciPy distributions to figure out the best distribution that fits the data:
+We can then use a simple package (called **fitter**; available on PyPi) that fits the length distribution to SciPy distributions to figure out the best distribution that fits the data:

 .. code-block:: python
     :linenos: